Website accessibility

 No church, building, dependency or object for Catholic worship may be destroyed or have its use changed by the State, unless by prior agreement with the competent ecclesiastical Authority, or for reason of urgent public need, such as war, fire or flood.

-In case of expropriation for public use, the respective ecclesiastical Authority will always be consulted, also with regard to the amount of compensation.
-In any case, no act of appropriation will be carried out unless the expropriated assets are deprived of their sacred character.
+In case of expropriation for public use, the respective ecclesiastical Authority shall always be consulted, also with regard to the amount of compensation.
+In any case, no act of appropriation shall be carried out unless the expropriated assets are deprived of their sacred character.

 Article VIII

-Churches and the objects contained therein, seminaries or any premises for the training of clergy and all the edicts and notices posted on the door of the churches relating to the sacred ministry are exempt from any tax or contribution, general or local.
+[All] Churches and objects contained therein, seminaries or any other establishments for the education of clergy, as well as the edicts and notices posted on church doors, relating to the sacred ministry, shall be exempt from any levy or contribution, general or local.
+Furthermore no levy or other contribution shall apply to ecclesiastics for the exercise of their spiritual office.

-The property and ecclesiastical entities not included in the previous point, are not to be subject to taxes or special contributions.
+Ecclesiastical bodies and assets, not included in the previous paragraph, shall not be subjected to special levies or contributions.

 Article IX

-The residing Archbishops and Bishops, their coadjutors cum jure successionis [with the right of succession] [5] and auxiliaries, the parish priests, rectors of the seminaries, and in general the managers and superiors of institutes or associations invested with legal personality with jurisdiction in one or more provinces of the country should be Portuguese citizens.
+[All] resident Archbishops and Bishops, their Coadjutors cum jure successionis [with the right of succession] [5] and their Auxiliaries, the parish priests, the rectors of the seminaries and in general the directors and superiors of institutes or associations having legal personality with jurisdiction in one or more provinces of the Country, shall be Portuguese citizens.

 Article X

-The Holy See, before the appointment of a residing Archbishop or Bishop or a coadjutor cum jure successionis, except what is done under the Padroado [also known under its Spanish name, Patronato] and Semi-Padroado, shall communicate the name of the person chosen to the Portuguese Government to determine whether there are objections against it of a general political nature.
-The silence of the Government, within thirty days of the notification, shall be interpreted as meaning that there are no objections.
-All the steps provided for in this article will be kept secret.
+The Holy See, before proceeding to appoint a resident Archbishop or Bishop or a Coadjutor cum jure successionis, except what is done under the Patronage [Padroado, also known under its Spanish name, Patronato] and Semi-Patronage [Semi-Padroado], shall communicate the name of the person chosen to the Portuguese Government in order to find out if there are objections against him of a general political nature.
+Silence from the Government for thirty days after said notification will be interpreted as to mean that there are no objections.
+All matters covered by this article shall be kept secret.

 Article Xl